M-ZENHOM/M-ZENHOM/README.md

 ###

-**My name is Mahmoud a self-taught front-end developer who loves building attractive websites.**
+**My name is Mahmoud a software engineer with a passion for building user-friendly interfaces.
+I have experience in building applications using modern technologies like Typescript, React, Next.js, and Tailwind CSS.**

 > I have a personal website at [ZENHOM WEBSITE](https://zenhom.vercel.app) where you can find information about me, my projects, and all my social networks to reach me easily!!